© Suzanne Myers

 “What temples?” asked Jeremy.

-“Listen,” Tim urged his friend, and carried on reading, “’… when the Aged Ones draw close, in reckoning (or counting)’ then a word I don't recognise and a line completely erased, ‘the Shu shall be up-turned (turned around), the sky window shall be open to you - an iron plate shall bring you out of the coiled serpent…’,”
+“Listen,” Tim urged his friend, “’… when the Aged Ones draw close, in reckoning (or counting)’ then a word I don't recognise and a line completely erased, ‘the Shu shall be up-turned (turned around), the sky window shall be open to you - an iron plate shall bring you out of the coiled serpent…’,”

 “Well...”
 Jeremy said, wide eyes and gesturing with his hand to urge Tim on.